 How do I know whether or not my child will need orthodontics again at a later age?

-We invite you and your children to come to Turó Park Dental and Medical Center in Barcelona’s zona alta district for an orthodontic consultation when they are around the age of seven.
+We invite you and your children to come to Turó Park Clinics in Barcelona’s zona alta district for an orthodontic consultation when they are around the age of seven.
 At this visit our expert child orthodontist will examine, assess, and make a personal treatment plan for your child.
-Do not hesitate to contact us by email (firstname.lastname@example.org) or by phone (+34 932 529 729), if you need more information.
-Our English-speaking medical staff and orthodontist look forward to answering any questions you might have.